vicary/type-fest/readme.md

-{% note %}
+This is a fork of the original `type-fest` from NPM with modifications for Deno compatibility, this repo will be kept up to date via periodic rebasing.

-**Note:** This is a fork of the original `type-fest` with modifications for Deno compatibility, this repo will be kept up to date via periodic rebasing.
+Want to see a Deno port happening? [buy me a coffee](https://www.buymeacoffee.com/vicary) and tell me about it.

-{% endnote %}
+---

 <div align="center">
 	<br>